Investigating the artist behind some of the most iconic movie posters.

 Unsurprisingly, the ‘Polish experience’ casts a long shadow over much of his work.
 In Warsaw, during the late 1950s and early 1960s, Basha mixed with personalities in both Polish art, literature and film.
 She knew both Jan Lenica and Roman Cieslewicz, who, like Basha, subsequently moved to France.
 Zulawski wasn’t the only person struck by her beauty – Roman Polanski tried to cast her as the girl in Knife in the Water, and Janusz Morgenstern persuaded her to make a cameo alongside ‘the Socialist James Dean’, Zbigniew Cybulski, in See You Tomorrow.
 However, acting was of no interest to Basha.
 Cameo aside, the closest Basha got to cinema was posters… like Cieslewicz, Basha frequently turned to photomontage.
 Like Lenica, she also painted.

-I sometimes wonder what today’s advertising agencies would make of Basha’s posters – you might as well lob a hand grenade into a focus group – there would probably be less fall out.
-Ultimately, Basha’s posters belong to bygone age – but for me their perverseness, lack of relevance and thorough inappropriateness render them all the more vital.
+I sometimes wonder what today’s advertising agencies would make of Basha’s posters – you might as well lob a hand grenade into a focus group – there would probably be less fallout.
+Ultimately, Basha’s posters belong to a bygone age – but for me, their perverseness, lack of relevance and thorough inappropriateness render them all the more vital.

 Like what we do?
 Support us and help us do more!